Course Search

 Course Application is required.
 See the Forensic Science Program website for details.

-Prerequisites: (FSC239Y5 and FSC302H5) or Permission of Instructor.
-Students seeking to use FSC407H5 as their capstone placement: FSC302H5 and FSC340H5 and (ANT407H5 or BIO259H5 or FSC341H5 or STA215H5 or STA220H5 or PSY201H5) and enrolment in a Forensic Science Specialist Program and Permission of Instructor.
-Course Application is required.
+Prerequisites: ( FSC239Y5 and FSC302H5) or Permission of Instructor.
+Students seeking to use FSC407H5 as their capstone placement must have: Course Application is required.
 See the Forensic Science Program website for details.

 Enrolment Limits: Priority given to Forensic Science Specialists and Majors.
 Limited Enrolment.